TERREMEMBER/znbase/docs/content/v1.3/sample-data/northwind.md

 showAsideToc: true
 ---

-Download and install the PostgreSQL-compatible version of Northwind on the YugabyteDB distributed SQL database.
+Download and install the PostgreSQL-compatible version of Northwind on the ZNbaseDB distributed SQL database.

 ## About the Northwind sample database